 - 1.6 Also referred to as the interface with the public highway.
 The guidance in this section is primarily in relation to the safe exiting from the private road.
-Visibility at these junctions should be sufficient to enable drivers exiting onto the public highway to do so safely and to be seen by other approaching vehicles.
+Visibility at these junctions at a maximum height of 850mm, should be sufficient to enable drivers exiting onto the public highway to do so safely and to be seen by other approaching vehicles.

 - 1.7 Visibility splays must be provided but vary dependent on the type of public highway being interfaced and the anticipated speed of traffic expected.
 The 'Traffic Engineering Guidelines For Guernsey' Road Hierarchy document identifies four types of public road;

 - a.
 Inter Harbour Route

 - b.
 Traffic Priority Route

 - c.
 Local Circulation Route

 - d.
 Neighbourhood Road